 Written: October 2, 2016

-On a beautiful Sunday afternoon, I drove toward Cookeville to pick up Nathan for a wedding we were attending.
+On a beautiful Sunday afternoon, I drove toward Cookeville to pick up my youngest son for a wedding we were attending.
 I love the drive through the farmland of Middle Tennessee and the tree covered hills that lead to the Plateau.
 The trees were just beginning to get a “touch” of color, which made me long for Fall.

 This would be the first wedding I’ve attended since Raouf’s departure, and I wasn’t sure how I would do.
 I’ve always been one to cry at weddings, but somehow I was expecting the reminders of my own beautiful wedding to be strong and also the thought that my own two boys would be facing such a day before I knew it.
 Mixed emotions, indeed.